Welcome!

 Welcome to the home of the Cryologger, an open-source, low-cost, modular and robust data logger/telemeter system intended for supporting the physical measurement needs of a wide range of cryospheric scientific applications and general environmental monitoring.

-The Cryologger project is led by Adam Garbo and Derek Mueller at the Water and Ice Research Laboratory at Carleton University, Ottawa, Ontario, Canada.
+The Cryologger project is led by the Water and Ice Research Laboratory (WIRL) at Carleton University, Ottawa, Canada.

 Cryologger designs are available online at: https://github.com/cryologger/